boghammar/MMM-SL-PublicTransport/README.md

         config: {
             apikey: 'your-api-key',         // REQUIRED.
             stationid: 'your-station-id',   // REQUIRED.
 You need to run the utility findStation to get this
             stationname: 'name',            // This is the name of the station.
-It's shown in the header if you have set a header on the module
+                                            // It's shown in the header if you have set a header on the module
             direction: 1,                   // Optional, if set only show departures in that direction.
-Not implemented yet
+                                            // Direction is either 1 or 2, test to see which one you need.
-            displaycount: 100,              // Optional, show this number of departures.
-Not implemented yet
+            displaycount: 10,               // Optional, show this number of departures for each direction.
             lines: [],                      // Optional, only show the lines listed in the array.
-Not implemented yet
             showdisturbances: false,        // Not implemented yet
-            fade: true,
+            fade: true,                     // Shall the table of departures be faded or not
-            fadePoint: 0.2,
+            fadePoint: 0.2,                 // Fraction from end where to start fading
-        }
+            updateInterval: 5*60*100,       // Number of milliseconds between calls to Trafiklab's API
+                                            // There are limitations on number of calls per minute and month
+            uiUpdateInterval: 1000,         // Number of milliseconds between updates of the departure list }
     },
     ...